How Voice Analytics Can Improve Your Customer Service

 The difference between Voice Analytics (VA) and Speech Analytics (SA)

-One of the key highlights from this research is the ability voice analytics (VA) and speech analytics (SA) will give organisations adapting to rising trends and changes in consumer behaviour.
+One of the key highlights from this research is the ability voice analytics (VA) and Interaction analytics (IA) will give organisations adapting to rising trends and changes in consumer behaviour.
 Consumers have had to adapt rapidly this year, and many will be more au fait with technology as a result.
 That familiarisation will result in a greater level of expectations so how can voice analytics help you to stay across your customers’ demands?

 Why is Customer Experience One of the Key Drivers Behind a Successful Call Centre?

 Businesses are starting to realise how important their customer experience (CX) is, therefore embracing the technology to help them stay ahead of customer expectations is a no brainer.
-Apparently 96% of American businesses close their doors within 10 years (of being established) and a contributing factor to that is poor customer need analysis.
+Apparently, 96% of American businesses close their doors within 10 years (of being established) and a contributing factor to that is poor customer needs analysis.
 Making sure your customers don’t have a negative experience or equipping your agents to transform a customer problem into a positive conversation is business-critical.

 Voice analytics not only helps to take the heat out of a tricky situation but because it provides data you and your team can use these insights to reduce call times and repeat calls helping to reduce customer churn and improve the quality of their experience.
 As Gartner recently highlighted 94% of customers with low-effort interactions intend to repurchase compared with 4% of those experiencing high effort.